 One of the coolest experiences I had at Harvard Business School was stumbling across a dusty plaque that hung on the wall of one my classrooms–Aldrich 108.
-The plaque had an image like this:
+The plaque had an image that read: “In this room in 1978, Dan Bricklin conceived of the first spreadsheet program.
+VisiCalc, original ‘killer app’ of the information age, forever changed how people use computers in business.”

-The image above is one of Dan’s earliest sketches of VisiCalc, the first spreadsheet.
-Legend says he used his invention to wow professors and fellow students with the speed, breadth and depth of his analysis.
+The image below is one of Dan’s earliest sketches of VisiCalc, the first ever spreadsheet.

-Why share this story at the beginning of an article about using Salesforce for commissions?
-Well, spreadsheets were one huge step forward in calculating commissions.
-Salesforce was the next step function improvement.
+Why share this story at the beginning of an article about using Salesforce to calculate sales commission?
+The invention of spreadsheets was a huge step toward commission automation.
+Salesforce was the next.

-The current state of the art is to use Salesforce + Excel.
-That’s how most organizations do their commissions.
+A few years ago, the current state of the art commission solution was to use Salesforce + Excel.
+That’s how most organizations were processing commission payments.

 A Brief History of Salesforce

 We started this article talking about the invention of VisiCalc, the first spreadsheet.
 Spreadsheets are still, in my opinion, the most successful business software ever created.
-The second most successful business software, after Excel, is Salesforce as you can see in this data from Okta.
+The second most successful business software, after Excel, is Salesforce (source).

 Salesforce started 20 years after VisiCalc, in 1999.
-It was a pioneer in Internet-delivered “Saas” software.
-It almost completely demolished its largest, non-Saas competitor, Siebel Systems, over a period of 5-6 years.
+The company was a pioneer in Internet-delivered software as a service, or SaaS.
+It almost completely demolished its largest, non-Saas competitor, Siebel Systems, over a period of five to six years.

 Salesforce brought all of the benefits of modern enterprise software over spreadsheets.
-We don’t have space in this article but you can read more about all of the benefits of commission software versus Excel here.
-Salesforce does many things well but it doesn’t handle commissions well.
-True, I’m biased.
+Salesforce does many things well but one pain point users continue to struggle with is commission management.
+(True, I’m biased.)
 So I’m going to walk you through an example of creating your commission calculations in Salesforce.

 - Building custom commission objects

-- Adding custom attributes to those commission objects–like commission amount
+- Adding custom attributes to those commission objects (ex. commission amount)

 - Adding custom formulas that automatically calculate those attributes